Lachlan River: Course

 The river is impounded by Wyangala Dam, near Cowra and Brewster Weir, located between Lake Cargelligo and Hillston; and passes through the towns of Breadalbane, Reids Flat, Wyangala, Cowra, Gooloogong, Forbes, Euabalong, Condobolin, Lake Cargelligo, Hillston, Booligal, and Oxley.

 The annual flow of the Lachlan is erratic.
 Annual flows have ranged from less than 1000 ML in 1944 to as much as 10900 ML in 1950.
-In dry years, the Lachlan can have periods of zero flow of over a year (for example from April 1944 to April 1945), which is a complete contrast to the Murray and Murrumbidgee which have not been known to cease to flow since European settlement.
+In dry years, the Lachlan can have periods of zero flow of over a year (for example from April 1944 to April 1945), in contrast to the Murray and Murrumbidgee, which have not been known to stop flowing since European settlement.
 The river has flooded every seven years since 1887 at Forbes.

 The social-ecological systems of the Lachlan River and its catchment include its upper tablelands, mixed farming slopes, through to plains, rangelands, and then lower floodplains.
 More than 100,000 people live in the Lachlan catchment.
 It is estimated that 12% of the state's agricultural businesses are located from within the Lachlan River catchment.